dirtman/ibapi/doc/host:update.md

     Read in and show all configuration settings and exit.

-- -q, --Quiet (--noQuiet):
+- -q, --Quiet:

     Be quieter than normal.

-- --Quieter (--noQuieter):
+- --Quieter:

     Quieter mode.
 Suppress all messages except warning and error messages.

-- -v, --Verbose (--noVerbose):
+- -v, --Verbose:

     Be louder than normal.
 Over-rides the "--Quiet"  and "-Quieter" options.

-- --nopage:
+    Note such extra details are printed to Stderr so that the normal output remains the same regardless of verbosity.

-    By default, usage information (see --help) is piped to the pager specified by the environment variable "PAGER", if this environment variable is set, or by the pager specified by --Pager.
+- --page:

-    The --nopage option disables this paging.
+    Page help/usage information via the command specified by the --Pager option or the environment variable "PAGER".
+If neither of these is set, this option is ignored.
+Default: true.

 - --Pager=&lt;pager>:

-    Specify a pager command for paging the usage information (with --help).
+    Specify a pager command for paging the usage information (shown with --help).
 By default, the environment variable PAGER is used.
 If a full path is not specified, the command is searched for using the PATH environment variable.